Kim Kardashian Sets The Record Straight About Divorce From Kanye West

 However, Kardashian is not asked and does not comment on West's dating life.
 Fans will just have to keep wondering whether those rumours of him dating model Irina Shayk are true.

-Part two of the Keeping Up with the Kardashians reunion airs Sunday, June 20 on E!
+Part two of the Keeping Up with the Kardashians reunion lands on Hayu on Monday 21st June